esoekianto/my-government-services/README.md

 The my-government-services repo contains three unique application configurations: **My Health Services, My Hazard Information, and My Government Services.**

 **My Government Services** is a configuration of ArcGIS and a JavaScript application that helps residents locate a government facility and obtain information about curbside and drop-off services provided by a government agency.
 This application is typically used by residents in a community, but can be used by visitors to locate a library or post office near them.
-[Try the My Government Services application]

 **My Hazard Information** is a configuration of ArcGIS and a JavaScript application that helps residents discover hazards that exist in their community and obtain information about evacuation routes and government facilities provided by a government agency.
-[Try the My Hazard Information application]

-**My Health Services** is a configuration of ArcGIS and a JavaScript application that helps residents locate a health facility and obtain information about services provided within their community.[Try the My Health Services application]
+**My Health Services** is a configuration of ArcGIS and a JavaScript application that helps residents locate a health facility and obtain information about services provided within their community.

 [![Image of My Government Services application](my-government-services.png "My Government Services application")]